-You can use the search box at the top of the page to find Automotive courses and qualifications, such as the NVQ in Automotive Maintenance, perfect for anyone wanting to start their career in the motor trade.
+Have a look at qualifications such as the NVQ in Automotive Maintenance, perfect for anyone wanting to start their career in the motor trade.

 You can also learn while you earn with an Automotive apprenticeship.

-For further information, search for a qualification via the qualifications finder.
+For further information, browse for a qualification using the qualifications finder.